percona/psmdb-docs/source/audit-logging.rst

 Audit Filter Examples
 =====================

-The following examples demostrate the flexibility of audit log filters.
+The following examples demonstrate the flexibility of audit log filters.

 .. contents::
    :local: